Tram 201 - Torvill and Dean

-Aprille Jones works as a staff nurse in the theatre recovery ward at the Queen's Medical Centre and came to work in the UK from the Philippines after being selected by the NHS in 2001.
-Aprille received the most votes in the 2016 Nurse and Midwife of the Year Awards and follows in the footsteps of previous award-winners, Kim Helm and Julie Poulter.
+Student Nurse Christina works at both the QMC and City Hospital.
+Christina received the most votes in the 2017 Nurse and Midwife of the Year Awards and follows in the footsteps of previous award-winners, Aprille Jones, Kim Helm and Julie Poulter.

 Tram 221 - Stephen Lowe

 Stephen Lowe (born December 1947) is an playwright and director from Sneinton.
 Lowe's plays have dealt with subjects ranging from the takeover of Tibet by the Chinese People's Liberation Army in 1959 to a dying DH Lawrence trying find a publisher for Lady Chatterley.
 His best known plays are Touched, The Ragged Trousered Philanthropists and Old Big ‘Ead in the Spirit of the Man.